MarkWieczorek/mapmanager/_posts/2016-04-22-release-notes.md

 - Main map manager panel now remembers its position
 - Main map plot now remembers its position

-- Conrol click on close all windows will now close tables
+- Conrol click on 'close all windows' will now close tables

 #### Improvements

-- No more limitation on length of file names when importing into stack browser

-- Fast left/right mouse click should no longer be a problem
+- Fast left/right mouse click should no longer be a problem.

-- User clicks during long operations like opening a run should no longer be a problem
+- User clicks during long operations like opening a run should no longer be a problem.

+- Updated coloring of spines in map plot.
+If there is no previous segment, spines are no longer marked as added (green).
+If there is no next segment, spines are no longer marked as subtracted (red).
+Same rules for transient (blue).

+- Map Plot.
+Snapping a marquee rectangle and right-click to make a selection now prints the mean/sd/se/n for both x and y axis.
-- Right-click in map plot to make selection now works for (+/- from mask)
+- Map Plot.
+Snapping a marquee rectangle and right-click to make a selection now works for +/- from mask.

-- Stats button in map plot will now report grand mean of all spine masks in plot (previously was only per segment)
+- Stats button in map plot will now report grand mean of all spine masks in plot (previously was only per segment).

-- All spine dynamics now plot following colors and size specified in table in options panel
+- All spine dynamics now plot following colors and size specified in table in options panel.
-- The size of masks in map plots now follow 'pntSel' in main map manager options panel
+- The size of masks in map plots now follow 'pntSel' in main map manager options panel.

-- Revamped example user file. tried to make it clear that this can be empty and that values specified will over-ride setting in main options panel
+- Revamped example user file. tried to make it clear that this can be empty and that values specified will over-ride setting in main options panel.

-- Added dynamics menu to right-click in map plot
+- Added 'dynamics' menu to right-click in map plot.
+- Added 'Edit Line' menu to right-click in main stack window 'Line Segments'.

 #### Bug Fixes